Status

 Phasing out new residential gas connections

-Starting January 1, 2024, the policy will phase out new gas connections for new dwellings, apartment buildings, and residential subdivisions requiring planning permits.
+Starting January 1, 2024, new gas connections for new dwellings, apartment buildings, and residential subdivisions requiring planning permits are being phased out.

-This will be implemented through an amendment to the Victoria Planning Provisions and all planning schemes.
+This policy has been implemented through amendment VC250 to the Victoria Planning Provisions and all planning schemes in Victoria.

 Victoria builds over 50,000 new homes each year, with approximately 40,000 connecting to the gas network.